core-wg/corrclar/draft-bormann-core-corr-clar.md

 be likely to cause interoperability problems.

 At the 2022-11-23 CoRE WG interim meeting, there was agreement that
-{{Err5078}} should be marked "VERIFIED", which will be reflected here once implemented.
+{{Err5078}} should be marked "VERIFIED", which was done on 2023-01-18.

 {: vspace='0'}
-INCOMPLETE:
+INCOMPLETE; FORMAL ADDITION:
 : The Content-Format code attribute MUST NOT appear more than once in a link.